benmvp/react-workshop/00-begin/README.md

 # Step 0 - Begin

 The goal of this step is just to get everything set up with a running (blank) app.
+We will be working in a step-by-step fashion to build an email application.
+Visit the [final step](../end/) to install and run the app locally.

 ## Setup